Yasmin-FY/llm-safety-silencing/mitigations/README.md

     - Formal verification methods
 - **Common LLM safety risk scoring is necessary** - In order to facilitate collaborative research and have a ubiquitous method for evaluating human safety-risks in LLMs, a risk scoring system similar to CVSS would be necessary.
 Because CVSS does not well-cover safety issues such as these, a dedicated framework has been proposed called [AI Risk Assesment-Health](https://github.com/Yasmin-FY/AIRA-F).
 This risk scoring framework evaluates the physical and psychological impact of issues with AI behavior and content.
 The scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers.

 The goal is not perfection, but continuous improvement: reducing risk incrementally while maintaining beneficial user engagement.
 Collaborative, transparent iteration between vendors, researchers, regulators, and civil society will be essential to building AI systems that are both helpful and genuinely safe.

-add: in the topic user wellbeeing there should be strong colaboration between the vendors without competition thinking!!!!
+The topic of user wellbeing requires strong colaboration between the vendors, and this should be done for the greater good without monetary or competetive motives.